 A delicious tropical green smoothie infused with matcha powder!
 Creamy, naturally sweet, uplifting and just as nourishing as it is delicious!

 - 1,5 cup (130 grams) frozen pineapple

 - 1 tablespoon matcha green tea powder

 - 1 ¼ cup (140 ml) coconut water or normal water

-- Taste and adjust flavor as needed by adding more banana for sweetness, matcha for more intense green tea flavor (be careful: adding more matcha powder adds more caffeine).
+- Taste and adjust flavor as needed by adding more banana for sweetness and matcha for a more intense green tea flavor (be careful: adding more matcha powder adds more caffeine).

-- Serve.
-This smoothie is best when fresh, but you can keep this smoothie in an air tighted bottle (filled until the rim) in the refrigerator up to 24 hours.
+This smoothie is best when fresh, but you can keep this smoothie in an air-tight bottle (filled until the rim) in the refrigerator for up to 24 hours.